peilinok/screen-recorder/README.md

 ## How to use?

+use visual studio

-use with dll,just compile with visual studio
+just compile it with visual studio(at least vs2015)

-use in nodejs
+use nodejs

 ```sh

 $ npm install ffmpeg-recorder